 The purpose of this clinical practice course is to foster students' development of entry-level physical therapy skills.
 This is the first of four full-time clinical practice courses occurring in the third semester of the curriculum and lasting 6 weeks.
 This course is designed to support the translation of didactic learning experiences to clinical practice.
 Under the direct supervision of a Clinical Instructor, each student will further develop and demonstrate competence in clinical skills, critical thinking, professional behaviors, and administrative aspects of physical therapy practice against established benchmarks.
 Students will perform physical therapy examination, evaluation, PT diagnosis, prognosis, and intervention skills for individuals with impairments and/or movement limitations in one or more body systems.
 Development of professional behaviors is an important component throughout the clinical practice series and students will have opportunities for self-assessment, self-reflection, and opportunities to receive feedback provided by their Clinical Instructors.
 Students will be exposed to a variety of patient care experiences which incorporate multiple system diagnoses and impairments across the lifespan and the continuum of care.
-In addition, students will be critically assessed by their Clinical Instructors against behaviors.
+In addition, students will be critically assessed by their Clinical Instructors against benchmarks commensurate with their learning within the didactic curriculum and will assess their own performance of clinical skills and professional behaviors.
 By the conclusion of this full-time clinical experience, students are expected to perform at the "Advanced Beginner Performance Level" as delineated by the APTA Physical Therapist Clinical Performance Instrument.